 We haven't heard any solid rumours about the Galaxy S10's price tag so far, but we can't imagine that it'll be cheap.

 Samsung has continually pushed upwards with its smartphone line, and with Apple raising the price bar with the iPhone X, we don't see Samsung stopping anytime soon.
-The Galaxy S9 sells for £739 with the Galaxy S9+ at a wallet-pummeling £869.
+The Galaxy S9 sells for £739 with the Galaxy S9+ at a wallet-pummeling £869, and now the Galaxy Note 9 starts at £899.
 Don't be surprised if both Galaxy S10 models push past those marks a bit.

 We're just speculating at this point, but we can't imagine that Samsung will retreat on price point, especially with very high-end specs rumoured.